cobrateam/splinter/docs/drivers/chrome.rst

 Linux
 -----

-Go to the `download page on Chromium project
+Go to the `download page on the Chromium project
 <https://sites.google.com/a/chromium.org/chromedriver/downloads>`_ and choose
 the correct version for your Linux installation.
 Then extract the downloaded file in a directory in the ``PATH`` (e.g. ``/usr/bin``).
 You can also extract it to any